NahinAlam001/499B/README.md

     ```

 This script will:
-- Mount Google Drive.
+- Download the dataset
-- Extract the ISIC 2017 dataset from a zip file.
+- Extract the PH2 dataset from a zip file.
-- Copy JPEG images to the `ISIC2017_Task1-2_Training_Input` directory.
-- Copy PNG ground truth files to the `ISIC2017_Task1-2_Training_GroundTruth` directory.

 ## Training

-The training script trains the SAM model on the ISIC 2017 dataset and saves the trained model checkpoint.
+The training script trains the SAM model on the PH2 dataset and saves the trained model checkpoint.

 1. Run the training script:
     ```sh